 Her debut novel, Petra’s Ghost, a dark literary thriller set on the Camino de Santiago in Spain was a semifinalist in the Goodreads Choice Awards 2019.
 It has been featured in the Toronto Star as one of the best horror books of the summer, as well as being selected by the Library Journal as a Wicked Good Read.

 O’Cinneide is also the creator of the sassy, hard-drinking hitwoman character, Candace Starr.
-The first book in that series, The Starr Sting Scale, the first book in a three-part noir crime series was released in February 2020, and recommended by Publishers Weekly, Booklist, and The Globe and Mail.
+The first book in that series, The Starr Sting Scale, the first book in this noir crime series was released in February 2020, and recommended by Publishers Weekly, Booklist, and The Globe and Mail.
 The second book in the series, Starr Sign, was nominated for the Mystery Writers of America’s coveted Edgar Award for Best Paperback Original of 2021.

 Host of the book blog, She Kills Lit, she features women who write lots of stories that frighten lots of their mothers.
 In keeping with this, her most recent novel, Eve’s Rib, is a mother-daughter thriller that blends domestic suspense with witchcraft.